Causal Structure Learning: a Combinatorial Perspective: Methods for Causal Structure Learning

-However, the SP algorithm is clearly computationally prohibitive, since the size of $S_p$ is super-exponential in $p$.
-To address this issue, \cite{solus2020consistency} proposed the \textit{greedy sparsest permutation} (GSP) algorithm.
-GSP searches greedily over the space of permutations, and hence, minimal I-MAPs.
-In particular, at each step $i$ of the algorithm, GSP maintains a permutation $\pi^{(i)}$ and its corresponding minimal I-MAP $\cG_{\bbP_X}(\pi^{(i)})$.
-At this step, GSP searches over the Markov equivalence class of $\cG_{\bbP_X}(\pi^{(i)})$ for some DAG $\cG'$ which is \textit{not} a minimal I-MAP of $\bbP_X$.
-This search can be executed by repeatedly flipping covered edges to generate new permutations.
-Upon finding $\cG'$ which is not a minimal I-MAP of $\bbP_X$, there must be some strict sub-DAG $\cG''$ of $\cG'$ which is a minimal I-MAP of $\bbP_X$.
-GSP then takes the topological ordering of this sub-DAG as the new permutation $\pi^{(i + 1)}$, with $\cG''$ as its corresponding minimal I-MAP $\cG_{\bbP_X}(\pi^{(i + 1)})$.
-One greedy step of GSP is demonstrated in \rref{fig:gsp-minimal-imap}.
 As in the case for other greedy approaches, GSP has an interpretation as an edge walk over a convex polytope.
-In particular, starting from the \textit{permutahedron}, i.e., the convex hull of all permutations on $p$ nodes, we may define the \textit{DAG associahedron} by contracting all edges $\pi^{(i)} - \pi^{(j)}$ of the permutahedron for which $\cG_{\bbP_X}(\pi^{(i)}) = \cG_{\bbP_X}(\pi^{(i)})$.
+In particular, starting from the \textit{permutahedron}, i.e., the convex hull of all permutations on $p$ nodes, we may define the \textit{DAG associahedron} by contracting all edges $\pi^{(i)} - \pi^{(j)}$ of the permutahedron for which $\cG_{\bbP_X}(\pi^{(i)}) = \cG_{\bbP_X}(\pi^{(j)})$.
 As shown in \cite{solus2020consistency}, this contraction results in a convex polytope, GSP is equivalent to an edge walk along this polytope, and, under conditions that are strictly weaker than the faithfulness assumption, this edge walk terminates in the Markov equivalence class of the causal graph $\cG^*$ underlying $\bbP_X$.
 The central technical ingredient in this proof is the existence of \textit{Chickering sequences}.
 In particular, \cite{chickering2002optimal} proves the \textit{Meek conjecture} for DAGs \cite{meek1997graphical}: if $\cG_M$ is an I-MAP of $\cG_0 = \cG^*$, then there exists a sequence $(\cG_0, \cG_1, \ldots, \cG_M)$ composed only of edge additions and covered edge reversals.
 This sequence is called a Chickering sequence \cite{solus2020consistency} and its existence guarantees the consistency of GSP.

 In addition to the consistency of GSP and the algorithms discussed previously, which provides guarantees as the sample size goes to infinity, it is important to understand the performance of different algorithms for finite sample size.
 Simulation results suggest that score-based and hybrid approaches perform better for fixed sample sizes \cite{nandy2018high,heinze2018causal,andrews2019learning}.
 However, a theoretical characterization of the trade-offs between these algorithms on finite samples is not well understood, and is an important area for future research, as also briefly described in \rref{sec:discussion}.